Contacts for Dry Eyes

 Are Daily Contacts Better for Dry Eyes?

-Daily contacts are good match for some wearers with dryness because each pair starts fresh.
+Fresh daily contacts for dry-eye concerns may be a good match for some wearers because each pair starts fresh.
 This can reduce the chance of repeated deposit buildup that may happen with reusable lenses.

 Good match if: